saralotfy/Restaurant-Management-project/README.md

 (or)
 name DW value
 ~~~
-DB - stays for Define Byte.
+DB - stands for Define Byte.

-DW - stays for Define Word.
+DW - stands for Define Word.

 For examble:
 ~~~